Internal consistency of the Bible: Gospel and Acts

-Raymond E. Brown points to the obvious contradiction: "Luke's account of the death of Judas in Acts 1:18 is scarcely reconcilable with Matt 27:3–10."
+Raymond E. Brown points to the contradiction: "Luke's account of the death of Judas in Acts 1:18 is scarcely reconcilable with Matt 27:3–10."
 Harmonization of the two accounts has been tried since ancient times and occasionally still today.
-However, modern scholars tend to find these unconvincing, pointing out, for instance, the absence of any indication of suicide in the story in Acts.
+However, modern scholars tend to find these unconvincing, pointing out the absence of suicide in Acts and that ancient historical works could display differences when reporting events; variations between Tacitus, Suetonius, and Plutarch on Otho's death being similar to those in the gospels.